radhipatel157/FinExtract/README.md

 # Financial Data Extraction Pipeline

-This project is an OCR-based financial data extraction pipeline designed to process PDFs into structured financial data.
-The pipeline uses image processing, OCR, and AI models to detect, extract, and filter financial tables before final processing with the Langflow API.
+This project is financial data extraction pipeline designed to process PDFs into structured financial data.
+The pipeline uses image processing, OCR, and AI models to detect, extract, and filter financial tables before final processing with the Langflow API && AI model.

 ## Features
 - Converts PDF pages into images.